-Each year, over 1.7 million Americans are diagnosed with cancer.
+According to the National Cancer Institute, an estimated 1.9 million Americans will be diagnosed with some form of cancer in 2022.
 Ultimately, cancer touches nearly everyone’s life in some way.
-Whether for screenings, assessment of worrisome symptoms, diagnosis or treatment, eventually we all need to better understand this dreaded disease.
+Whether for screenings, assessment of worrisome symptoms, diagnosis, or treatment, eventually we all need to better understand this disease.

 As with most things, knowledge is power.
-The more you know about cancer, the better equipped you'll be to help yourself or a loved one who is awaiting a biopsy result or has already heard the words no one ever wants uttered: "It's cancer."
+The more you know about cancer, the better equipped you'll be to help yourself or a loved one who is awaiting a biopsy result or has already heard the words no one ever wants to hear: "It's cancer."

 What is cancer?

 Cancer is a disease that develops when cells grow and multiply uncontrollably.
 The human body is made up of trillions of cells.
 As cells get older, they can become damaged or die.
 Normally, the body makes new cells to replace damaged or dead ones.
 This process is carefully controlled to ensure that the new cells are healthy, and grow and divide properly.

 In cancer, genetic changes (known as mutations) occur in a single cell.
 These changes disrupt the carefully controlled process of cell growth and division, and the affected cell begins to grow and multiply in an uncontrolled manner.
 Over time, the new cells can form a solid mass of tissue, known as a tumor.

 Not all tumors are cancerous.
 Benign tumors, for instance, are not cancerous, and their cells cannot invade nearby tissues or spread to other parts of the body.

 Malignant tumors, however, are cancerous, and the cells that make up malignant tumors are capable of invading nearby tissues and spreading through the blood or lymph system to distant areas of the body where they may for new tumors.
 When cancer cells spread from the primary tumor site and form a tumor elsewhere in the body, it is known as metastasis.
 This type of cancer is called metastatic cancer.